 Lia had 2 sons in the early 1990s and raised them alone while working and studying law.
-She has supported her sons journeys into IT Programming and Film Writing, in particular helping her youngest son Joe who had a late High Function Autism diagnosis that had caused significant challenge in School and to a vicious attack.
-Joe eventually succeeded in obtaining a Masters Degree and now develops his film and writing skills.
+She has supported her sons journeys into IT Programming and Film Writing, in particular helping her youngest son Joe who had a late High Function Autism diagnosis that had caused significant challenges but who eventually went on to graduate with a Masters Degree in film and script writing.

 Lia trains in Ballroom Dance, takes her motorbike out in summer, spends time with friends, enjoys gardening and continues to develop Peaceful Hearts.